Nottingham & Long Eaton Topper

 Mrs Hall soon departed, along with CEO Julie Davison, and staff were moved within months from the Topper's base at Maychalk House, West Bridgford, to the Post's site at City Gate, Nottingham.

 In April 2014, executive Steve Allsopp left his role after 19 years at the title - and was not replaced.

 Steve helped set up the Nottingham Topper in 1994 and went on to become general manager of the independent paper, by now owned by Local World.

 His role was overseen by Post commercial director Helen Bowen-Green.
 Just Editor John Howorth, Deputy Editor Simon Holmes and Advertising Executive Dee Jeffers remained from the original Topper team.
 The editorial pair were made redundant in November 2014 and within weeks the publication had been renamed Post Lite.
 The Lite only lasted a few months, marking the end of an era in free newspapers started by Mr Pickering in the 1970s.

 Mr Howorth later said: "It was sad to see us all uprooted from our offices in West Bridgford and the loss of our production hub in Derby but what we thought was the start of a move into the modern era ultimately led us all to the job centre.

 "There are one or two bitter people out there who remember the good old days with Lionel and I cannot be responsible for their hatred towards the big machine which engulfed us but let me say we had one hell of a blast and some very, very happy times.

 "We worked hard and competed with the big boys but we also had a fun time doing it.
 We had all sorts of weird and wonderful characters coming through our doors - some customers, some staff - but we always went home with a smile on our faces.
 I miss the old faces, banter, unlimited wind-ups, late nights on press day and, of course, the infamous open-to-all Monday night disco at "Toppers'.
 RIP Topper."

+A consortium headed by B Squad Holdings and WU Dept revived the Topper online two years later, employing three of its former journalists, as well as renowned London-based photographer Robert Ball.
+Other contributors included ex-students of Holsam Training Agency, the publishing arm of the Topper established by Mr Howorth which operated out of the Musters Road HQ during the 'paper's heyday.
+Robert's sister Penny Ball, Antonia Pappa and Dan Rice were among those credited.

+However, the 'curse of the Topper' as staff jokingly titled a series of unfortunate events spanning the newspaper's lifetime, struck again during the Covid pandemic when millions of back issues of the Topper were discovered in a secret basement at Eastcroft Incinerator.
+They had been destined for delivery by trusted distribution teams but seemingly never reached their target.
+Three men later convicted of various fraud offences were ordered to carry out 120 hours unpaid work, which included horticultural duties in the Memorial Park on Musters Road adjacent to their former place of work.